klpod221/kerminal/README.md

 ## 🐞 Known Issues

-- Error with password authentication when update to lastest from older version (1.0.6 and below)
+- Error with password authentication when update to lastest from older version (1.0.6 and below).
+You may need to re-enter your password or recreate your profile.
 - Cannot launch on MacOS because MacOS blocks apps from unidentified developers (code signing in progress).
 You can bypass this by right-clicking the app and selecting "Open", then confirming or launch it from terminal using `xattr -d com.apple.quarantine /path/to/Kerminal.app`.
 (More info: [Issue #2](https://github.com/klpod221/kerminal/issues/2))
 - Not have auto-update feature.
 - Not save the ssh key (only save the path to the key)